 Exploring Tettegouche State Park

-To kick off your North Shore adventure, begin at Tettegouche State Park.
+To kick off your pet friendly North Shore adventure, begin at Tettegouche State Park.
 In 1910, a group of Duluth businessmen purchased this land from the Alger-Smith Lumber Company.
 They named their new hunting and fishing camp the Tettegouche Club.

 Over the years, the land passed through a few more hands.
 But everyone knew it was a special place and they worked hard to preserve it.
 In 1979, it was finally transferred from the Nature Conservatory to the state of Minnesota and Tettegouche became an official state park.